alfiobonanno/italian_recipe_rag/README.md

 ### Quick Start (Ready to Use!)

-The project comes **pre-configured with the vector database** and is ready to run immediately!
+The project **automatically builds the vector database** on first run!

 1. **Clone the repository**
    ```bash